 Based on the results of the 2016 Housing Demand Survey, 14.5 percent of households in Hawai'i have a member with a physical disability.
-It was assumed, therefore, that the same proportion of the total units needed for households (24,551) would be required to serve the physically disabled population (3,556 units).
+It was assumed, therefore, that the same proportion of the total demand for households (64,693) would be required to serve the physically disabled population (9,381 units).
 As was found for elderly households, only a small percentage of physically disabled households (4.3%) have a need for special features in their home.
-Approximately 154 of the 3,556 needed units would have to include these amenities
+Approximately 403 of the 9,381 needed units would have to include these amenities.